 Mass production is, by definition, the elimination of variation.
 Every unit must be identical.
 Every surface must be smooth.
 Every edge must be precise.
 This consistency is efficient, reliable, and affordable — and it has its place.
 But something is lost in the process: the human signature.

 The Henrietta Resin Salad Server tells a similar story.
 Each piece is hand-carved, which means each one has its own character — a slight curve here, a different grain pattern there.
 In a world of algorithmic sameness, this kind of individuality feels almost radical.
+You are not holding one of ten thousand identical units.
+You are holding the only one exactly like it.

 When you buy a Handmade Woven Foldable Basket, you are not just buying a basket.
 You are participating in a chain of skill and knowledge that stretches back generations.
 The weaving techniques used in our baskets have been passed down through families, refined over decades, and adapted to modern use without losing their essential character.
+That heritage has value — and it is reflected in the durability and beauty of the finished piece.

-Sustainability is part of this conversation, but it is not the whole conversation.
-The most sustainable thing you can do is buy less and buy better.
 A well-made ceramic bowl that you use every day for ten years has a smaller footprint than five cheap bowls that each lasted two years — even before you account for the shipping, the packaging, and the landfill.
+A handwoven basket that holds its shape for a decade is more sustainable than three plastic storage boxes that crack and yellow and end up in the bin.

 We are not suggesting that everything in your home should be handmade.
 That would be impractical and, frankly, unnecessary.
 But the objects you interact with most — the plates you eat from, the cushions you lean against, the lamp you reach for every evening — these are the things worth investing in.
 They are the things that shape how your home feels.